HealingHeaven/Charan-bavaji/README.md

     I'm Pursuing Master's in Full Stack Development and I have built many projects front-end and backend-end🚀

-🔭 I’m currently working on Full Stack Development
+- 🔭 I’m currently working on Full Stack Development
-🧿 I'm good @ Frontend development (JS, React,Tailwindcss)
+- 🧿 I'm good @ Frontend development (JS, React,Tailwindcss)
-🌱 I’m currently learning Backend (NodeJs and mongoDB)
+- 🌱 I’m currently learning Backend (NodeJs and mongoDB)
+- 💬 Ask me about anything
+- ⚡ Fun fact: am crazy person
 <!--
 **Charan-bavaji/Charan-bavaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.